Maahi10001/MORSE_CODE_USING_TENSOR_FLOW/README.md

 Contact: thandamahendergoud1@gmail.com

 ## How to start
-1. Download the project By cloneing the repo to your local and go to the project directory.
+1. Download the project By cloning the repo to your local and go to the project directory.
+2. Note: install node version >=14 to run the project and
-2. In the ternmial
+3. In the ternmial
-3. Run `npm install` in the directory.
+4. Run `npm install` in the directory.
-4. Run `npm run blink` to start the project.
+5. Run `npm run blink` to start the project.
-5. If the browser opens url *0.0.0.0:8080*, change it to *localhost:8080* and reload.
+6. If the browser opens url *0.0.0.0:8080*, change it to *localhost:8080* and reload.

 ## How to use
 1. Wait until the model loads.